heptarch/heptarch.github.io/projects.md

 But I wouldn't bet on too many more.
 The simple reason is that Turing awards are not a good investment, and these companies' true forte is making money.
-For better or worse, Big Tech knows the ROI is better for strategic deployment, marketing, and product integration than fundamental algorithms research.
+For better or worse, Big Tech knows the ROI is in strategic deployment, marketing, and product integration, not fundamental algorithms research.
 This capitalist realpolitik explains why Alphabet's has made massive cuts to its "moonshot factory" `X`, and why research groups across MAMAA and beyond have aggressively pivoted into generative AI.